praveek/launch.en/help/extension-reference/web/cloud-connector-extension/cloud-connector-extension.md

 ---
-title: Adobe Experience Platform Cloud Connector extension
+title: Cloud Connector Extension Overview
-seo-title: Cloud Connector extension for Adobe Experience Platform Launch Server Side
-description: Cloud Connector extension for Adobe Experience Platform Launch Server Side
+description: Learn about the Server Side Cloud Connector extension in Adobe Experience Platform Launch.
-seo-description: Cloud Connector extension for Adobe Experience Platform Launch Server Side
 ---

-# Cloud Connector extension
+# Cloud Connector extension overview

 The Adobe Experience Platform Launch Server Side Cloud Connector extension allows you to create custom HTTP requests to send data to a destination or retrieve data from a destination.
 The Cloud Connector extension is like having Postman on Adobe Experience Platform Edge Network and can be used to send data to an endpoint that does not have a dedicated extension yet.